ChatScript: JavaScript

 ChatScript also embeds DukTape, ECMAScript E5/E5.1 compatibility, with some semantics updated from ES2015+.

+Spelling Correction

+ChatScript has built-in automatic spell checking, which can be augmented in script as both simple word replacements or context sensitive changes.
+With appropriate simple rules you can change perfect legal words into other words or delete them.
+E.g., if you have a concept of ~electronic_goods and don't want an input of Radio Shack (a store name) to be detected as an electronic good, you can get the input to change to Radio_Shack (a single word), or allow the words to remain but block the detection of the concept.

+This is particularly useful when combined with speech-to-text code that is imperfect, but you are familiar with common failings of it and can compensate for them in script.

-Control Flow
+Control flow

 A chatbot's control flow is managed by the control script.
 This is merely another ordinary topic of rules, that invokes API functions of the engine.
 Thus control is fully configurable by the scripter (and functions exist to allow introspection into the engine).
 There are pre-processing control flow and post-processing control flow options available, for special processing.